rackerlabs/docs-developer-blog/_posts/2018-08-21-scantron-a-distributed-nmap-scanner.md

 A majority of the application's logic is purposely placed on Master to make the agents as "dumb" as possible.
 All nmap target files and nmap results reside on Master and are shared through a network file share (NFS) leveraging SSH tunnels.
 The agents call back to Master periodically using a REST API to check for scan tasks and provide scan status updates.

-Scantron is coded for Python3 exclusively and leverages Django for the web front-end, Django REST Framework as the API endpoint, PostgreSQL as the database, and comes complete with Ubuntu-focused Ansible playbooks for smooth deployments.
-Scantron has only been tested on Ubuntu 16.04.3 and 18.04.1, but may be compatible with other operating systems with some slight modifications.
+Scantron is coded for Python3 exclusively and leverages Django for the web front-end, Django REST Framework as the API endpoint, and PostgreSQL as the database.
+It comes complete with Ubuntu-focused Ansible playbooks for smooth deployments.
+Scantron has only been tested on Ubuntu 16.04.3 and 18.04.1, but it might be compatible with other operating systems with some slight modifications.

-Scantron relies heavily on utilizing SSH port forwards (-R / -L) as an umbilical cord to the agents.
+Scantron relies heavily on utilizing SSH port forwards (`-R` or `-L`) as an umbilical cord to the agents.
 Either an SSH connection from `Master --> agent` or `agent --> Master` is acceptable and may be required depending on different firewall rules, but tweaking the port forwards and autossh commands will be necessary.
-If you are unfamiliar with these concepts, there are some great overviews and tutorials out there:
+If you are unfamiliar with these concepts, there are some great overviews and tutorials out there such as the following sites:

 * <https://help.ubuntu.com/community/SSH/OpenSSH/PortForwarding>
 * <https://www.systutorials.com/39648/port-forwarding-using-ssh-tunnel/>